Xingu Lodge

 - What species can I expect to catch?

-- Expect payara, peacock bass, wolfish, and bicuda, with other Amazon species possible depending on season and water levels.
+- Expect payara, peacock bass, wolf fish, bicuda, matrinxã, and pacu, with other Amazon species possible depending on season and water levels.

 - How are daily fishing excursions organized?

-- Guests fish in small guided groups on boats or from the riverbank, rotating locations to follow the best conditions.
+- Guests fish in small guided groups on skiffs or from the riverbank, rotating locations to follow the best conditions.

 Terms